-Known for its liquorice-like, anise scent, fennel seed oil was once extremely popular in Chinese, Egyptian and Roman cultures.
+Known for its liquorice-like, anise scent, fennel seed oil was once extremely popular in Chinese, Egyptian, and Roman cultures.

 Spasms in the gut can cause hiccups, coughing fits, and cramps, and can also contribute to symptoms of the condition colic.

 Fennel seed oil can have antispasmodic effects on the gut that allow it to relax spasming muscles and soothe these symptoms.
-As a consequence of this, fennel seed oil has been used for many years as a home remedy to colic symptoms, and in 2003 a study took place that tested this practice.
+As a consequence of this, fennel seed oil has been used for many years as a home remedy for colic symptoms, and in 2003 a study took place that tested this practice.

 When diluted and applied topically to the abdomen, fennel seed oil may help to reduce the severity of symptoms in a number of spasmodic conditions.

 Is fennel seed oil beneficial for digestive health?